get-convex/convex-py/README.md

 backend containers, caches, queues, and query languages.
 Convex replaces all of them with a few simple APIs.

-This Python client can write and read data from a Convex backend with queries and mutations and run actions.
+This Python client can write and read data from a Convex backend with queries, mutations, and actions.
 Get up and running at [docs.convex.dev](https://docs.convex.dev/introduction/).

 Installation: